SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 > [!NOTE]
 >
 > - We recommend that you also pass the element ID.
-If no element ID is specified, the first element of type “element manager” will be used.
+If no element ID is specified, the first element of type "element manager" will be used.
 > - The chain name is not case-sensitive.

 ### debug=true